C3 – Total water use in the Republic of Armenia

 UNSD and UNEP, 2013.
 Questionnaire 2013 on Environment Statistics.
 United Nations Statistics Division and United Nations Environment Programme, Questionnaire 2013 on Environment Statistics, Section Water.

-No uncertainty has been specified.
+No methodological uncertainty has been specified.

 Environment and Natural Resources in the Republic of Armenia for 2021,